gabrielponde/gabrielponde/README.md

 <!-- Presentation -->
 <p>
   Hi 👋, I'm Gabriel!
-A passionate Software Developer student from Brazil.
+A passionate Software Developer from Brazil.

-  - 🌱 I'm currently studying Software Developer at Cubos Academy.
+  - 🎓 Graduated in Software Development from Cubos Academy

-  - 🔭 I'm looking for my first job opportunity.
+  - 🔍 I'm looking for my first job opportunity.
 My dream is to one day work with AI and transform people's lives through programming.
 </p>

 <!-- Dropdown -->